Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Maryborough had a lower than average national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $40,935 and the average income stood at $47,260.
-These figures compare to Rest of Qld's median of $53,146 and average of $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Maryborough are approximately $44,992 (median) and $51,943 (average) as of September 2025.
-From the 2021 Census, incomes in Maryborough fall between the 1st and 3rd percentiles nationally.
-The earnings profile shows that 34.1% of individuals earn within the $400 - 799 range (5,388 individuals), unlike surrounding regions where 31.7% fall within the $1,500 - 2,999 range.
-A significant portion of the community faces economic challenges with 43.1% in sub-$800 weekly brackets.
-Housing affordability pressures are severe, with only 84.1% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+The suburb of Maryborough's median income among taxpayers was $40,935 and average income stood at $47,260 in financial year 2023.
+These figures are lower than Rest of Qld's median income of $53,146 and average income of $66,593 respectively.
+By September 2025, estimated median income would be approximately $44,992 and average income $51,943 based on Wage Price Index growth of 9.91%.
+According to the 2021 Census, incomes in Maryborough fall between the 1st and 3rd percentiles nationally for households, families, and individuals.
+The earnings profile shows that 34.1% of individuals earn between $400 - 799 weekly, unlike surrounding regions where 31.7% earn between $1,500 - 2,999 weekly.
+This concentration highlights economic challenges facing a significant portion of the community.
+Housing affordability pressures are severe with only 84.1% of income remaining, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income